-The Emilia Romagna Grand Prix may well be a new name to the Formula 1 calendar for 2020, but its host is a very familiar face from the past.
+The Emilia Romagna Grand Prix was a new name on the Formula 1 calendar in 2020, but its host track has a long history in the sport.

 The Autodromo Internazionale Enzo e Dino Ferrari, more commonly known as Imola, is a 3.050-mile track, consisting of 17 turns based in the Italian town of Imola, 25 miles east of Bologna.

-As for the where the race gets its name from, well simply Emilia Romagna is the region that the track is based in.
+As for where the race gets its name from, well simply Emilia Romagna is the region that the track is based in.

 Unlike most major international circuits Imola runs in an anti-clockwise direction, with its official name designed as a tribute to Ferrari's founder Enzo Ferrari, and his son Alfredo Ferrari who died in 1956 at the age of 24.